coronalabs/corona-docs/markdown/native/plugin/index.markdown

 ### CORONA_CORE_PRODUCT

 Plugins for CORONA_CORE_PRODUCT are hosted in a number of places.
-Many are available at [plugins.solar2d.com](https://plugins.solar2d.com/), [solar2dmarketplace.com](https://solar2dmarketplace.com/), and [solar2dplugins.com](https://www.solar2dplugins.com/).
+Many are available at [Free Plugins Directory](PLUGINS_DIR), [Solar2D Marketplace](https://solar2dmarketplace.com/), and [Solar2D Plugins Marketplace](https://www.solar2dplugins.com/).
 You can incorporate a plugin by adding an entry to the `plugins` table of `build.settings`, for&nbsp;example:

 ``````{ brush="lua" gutter="false" first-line="1" highlight="[5,6,7,8]" }
 settings =